OCodeJK/Airflow_AstroCLI/README.md

 astro dev start

+once running successfully, Airflow should popup in your browser, if it doesn't use localhost:8080 (default port for Airflow)

+Airflow credentials:
+username: admin
+password: admin

+Postgres credentials:
+username: postgres
+password: postgres

 ## **Extra Config**

 You might need to change the postgres port if you already have postgres port installed in your **local**, refer to below link on how: